ChipFlow/chipflow-docs/docs/source/tutorial-intro-chipflow-platform.rst

 Add buttons to the design
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In `my_design/design.py` we need to make a few changes to add the buttons.
+In `my_design/design.py` we need to add another GPIO peripheral to read the
+button values.

 Add an address space
 ^^^^^^^^^^^^^^^^^^^^